Have you got what it takes to set up your own website?

 Those who opt for the DIY approach may also need to use code to ensure their website is mobile friendly.
 In this day and age, it’s simply not an option to neglect your mobile audience as it makes up over half of web users worldwide.
 A professionally designed website isn’t just compatible with mobile devices now, it’s adaptable to potential changes in the future.
 With the web only gaining speed for the rate at which it evolves, it’s integral that your website has the capacity to change with the digital landscape.

 The way a site is coded also affects speed and we know the average consumer is highly impatient.
 If you have installed a plugin on your website incorrectly, it’s likely to slow your website down, causing your precious traffic to bounce off your page back to where they came from.
 First impressions are everything so, to ensure your site is efficient the safest option to take is to have a professional build it for you.

-You get what you pay for.
-If you build a cheap website, your business is likely to come across as such, losing you leads.
-It’s more than likely you’ll have to employ someone down the track to fix it.
-A website is an investment.
+Building a website on a budget may be tempting but if you haven’t considered any of the above, your business might risk losing leads and sales.
+A website is an investment, a long term asset.
 Paying for a premium service takes away the endless hours of frustration trying to build a website yourself.
 It removes the risk of the website breaking and the cost of someone having to fix it down the line.
-It also ensures your online brand is spick and span from the get go and that’s priceless.

 DIY or Done For You

 If you have extensive experience in design, a deep knowledge of web codes and scripts, lots of time on your hands and a solid understanding of SEO, go for it!
 You’re likely to do just fine building your own website.
 But if you are not quite sure when it comes to even just one of the above, it’s probably best you don't give is a red-hot Aussie go.